YunusEmreAlps/mergen/README.md

 ### ConsoleMergenVM

-`GET /ConsoleMergenVM/:id` upgrades the connection to a WebSocket and pipes all traffic between the caller and the Firecracker API socket.
-You can connect with `mergencli control-plane console` or any WebSocket client:
+`GET /ConsoleMergenVM/:id` performs an HTTP upgrade to the `mergen-console` protocol and then streams raw console bytes between the caller and the Firecracker process.
+The `mergencli control-plane console` command issues the upgrade request and bridges its stdin/stdout to the VM:

 ```bash
 ./mergencli control-plane console --id demo --url http://127.0.0.1:1323
 ```

+Any HTTP client that can speak HTTP/1.1 and complete the `Upgrade:` handshake can reuse the endpoint for interactive sessions.

 ## Running tests